Are you looking for the ultimate 5 days in London itinerary?

 - The Corner London City (Close to all subway connections.)

-If this is your first time in London, congratulations.
+If this is your first time in London, congratulations!
+You will have so much fun!

 You might think you can’t visit every location I list here.
 And that’s OK.
 After reading my suggestions, you must decide and prioritize what interests you most, and plan accordingly.

-I always recommend that you purchase tickets to those places you want to visit beforehand.
+I always recommend you purchase tickets to places you want to visit beforehand.
 First off, it will keep you more organized.

 You probably will get a discount on the price and more than likely you will get a skip-the-line perk.